How to make automatic buttonholes?

 Tutorial 2: perfected buttonholes on JUKI DX machines (DX3, DX5, DX7)

 The JUKI DX machines offer an extremely reliable perfected buttonhole system.
-The machine alone manages length, balance, and repeatability, greatly securing this step.
+The machine alone controls length, balance, and repeatability, which greatly secures this step.

 Steps to make a perfected JUKI DX buttonhole: